jstokesdubose/custcontroltraining/Src/01 Standalone/MD/FromBeginToEnd.md

 This shows us our empty page without everything the widget adds.

 ## Next
-In our next module, we will transcribe our HTML, our css, and our javascript into files inside Business Central.
+In our next module, we will transcribe our HTML, css, our javascript into files inside Business Central.
+This includes our custom content as well as where to place the calls to the delivered content.

-We will see how things must be changed a moved, but they will still be very familiar to what we've done in our browser tutorial.
+We will see how things must be changed and moved, but they will still be very familiar to what we've done in our browser tutorial.